-Incoming students are required to attend an Orientation session before starting classes.
-During this time, students will receive critical information that will help them manage their academic progress, such as financial aid information, academic policies, student account information, available campus resources and student services, etc.
+Incoming students are required to complete New Student Orientation before starting classes.
+During Orientation, students will receive critical information that will help them manage their academic progress, such as financial aid information, academic policies, student account information, available campus resources and student services, etc.